Breakthrough Institute: "The Death of Environmentalism: Global Warming in a Post-Environmental World"

 In 2004, Breakthrough founders Ted Nordhaus and Michael Shellenberger coauthored the essay, “Death of Environmentalism: Global Warming Politics in a Post-Environmental World.”
 The paper argued that environmentalism is incapable of dealing with climate change and should "die" so that a new politics can be born.

 The paper was criticized by members of the mainstream environmental movement.
 Former Sierra Club Executive Director Carl Pope called the essay "unclear, unfair and divisive."
 He said it contained multiple factual errors and misinterpretations.
 However, former Sierra Club President Adam Werbach praised the authors' arguments.
 Former Greenpeace Executive Director John Passacantando said in 2005, referring to both Shellenberger and his coauthor Ted Nordhaus, "These guys laid out some fascinating data, but they put it in this over-the-top language and did it in this in-your-face way."
 Michel Gelobter and other environmental experts and academics wrote The Soul of Environmentalism: Rediscovering transformational politics in the 21st century in response, criticizing "Death" for demanding increased technological innovation rather than addressing the systemic concerns of people of color.

-Matthew Yglesias of The New York Times said that "Nordhaus and Shellenberger persuasively argue, environmentalists must stop congratulating themselves for their own willingness to confront inconvenient truths and must focus on building a politics of shared hope rather than relying on a politics of fear.", adding that the paper "is more convincing in its case for a change in rhetoric."
+Writing in The New York Times, Matthew Yglesias said in 2008 that "Nordhaus and Shellenberger persuasively argue, environmentalists must stop congratulating themselves for their own willingness to confront inconvenient truths and must focus on building a politics of shared hope rather than relying on a politics of fear.", adding that the paper "is more convincing in its case for a change in rhetoric."